xcape-io/ArduinoProps/help/Arduino_Props.md

 # Arduino Props for Escape Room 2.0

-The *ArduinoProps library* for Arduino has been designed to build *escape room 2.0 props*.
+The *ArduinoProps library* for Arduino has been designed to build *escape room 2.0 prop*.

-Specificities of props for escape rooms:
+Specificities of prop for escape rooms:
 - very high uptime (near 100%)
 - fast problem fixing
 - real-time (human scale) notification and control